Virtuse Exchange Review

 The platform supports trading in most of the largest cryptos out there: BTC, ETH, XRP, LTC, XMR, USDT, GUSD, PAX, PAXG and the exchange's own native token, the VIRTU.
 Due to compliance reasons, the exchange has discontinued offerings of their tokenized commodities that they previously had.

-To offset that, the exchange has substantially enhanced its user interface.
+The exchange has substantially enhanced its user interface over the last year.
 Virtuse offers two platforms: one intuitive, VEX Basic, platform and VEX Pro platform for seasoned traders that enables charting tools, Stop loss and Take profit orders.
 Virtuse has also introduced the new recurring trades feature.
 Users have the convenience to set automatic trades on a daily, weekly, or monthly basis.
 Exchange also recently integrated new fiat gateway where users can purchase crypto with over 20 local currencies, using credit card or SEPA payments.

 Virtuse Exchange Mobile Support